Merck Manual

 Thyroxine (T4) measurement

 Total serum T4 is a measure of bound and free hormone.
-Changes in levels of thyroid hormone–binding serum proteins produce corresponding changes in total T4, even though levels of physiologically active free T4 are unchanged.
-Thus, a patient may be physiologically normal but have an abnormal total serum T4 level.
+Changes in levels of thyroid hormone–binding serum proteins (TBG or albumin) produce corresponding changes in total T4, even though levels of physiologically active free T4 are unchanged.
+Thus, a patient may have physiologically normal free T4 levels but have an abnormal total serum T4 level.
 Free T4 in the serum can be measured directly, avoiding the pitfalls of interpreting total T4 levels.

 Free T4 index is a calculated value that corrects total T4 for the effects of varying amounts of thyroid hormone–binding serum proteins and thus gives an estimate of free T4 when total T4 is measured.
 The thyroid hormone–binding ratio or T4 resin uptake is used to estimate protein binding.
 Free T4 index is readily available and compares well with direct measurement of free T4.